firebase/firebase-cpp-sdk/release_build_files/readme.md

 each library.
 For more information, please see the [Firebase Android SDK documentation](https://firebase.google.com/docs/android/learn-more#bom).

-Note: AdMob C++ is not currently compatible with the latest Firebase AdMob Android SDK (20.x.x).
+Note: AdMob C++ (deprecated) is not currently compatible with the latest Firebase AdMob Android SDK (20.x.x).
 Please ensure that you use firebase-ads version 19.8.0 in conjunction with the latest firebase-analytics version to maintain compatibility.

 #### Gradle dependency file